adamaltmejd/swecov.se/content/research/Mortality-Structural.md

 ---
 title: "COVID-19 Mortality and the Structural Characteristics of Long-Term Care Facilities: Evidence from Sweden"
+shorttitle: "COVID-19 Mortality and the Structural Characteristics of Long-Term Care Facilities"
 status: 'Published'
 date: 2024-01-08
 subject: ['Elderly care']